namtoki/English/03_usage_verb.md

 - [SVOtoV] get O to V:                  She `got her son to do` the chores.
 - [idiom] appreciate in value:          価値が上がる
 - [idiom] be all for:                   `I'm all for` gender equality, but I think the most qualified person should get the job.
+- [idiom] be based out of:              を拠点とする / The position `is based out of` the main office in Seattle.
 - [idiom] be better off O:              You`'re better off` starting from the beginning than trying ...
 - [idiom] be eating me alive:           Keeping secrets `was eating me alive.`
 - [idiom] be exemplified by O:          This `is exemplified by` Facebook's Causes application.